Royal Troon Golf Course: Where to Stay, What to Do & More

 Written for the 145th Open Championship in 2016, here's our guide to staying & playing at Royal Troon, whether you're heading out for a round with mates, or visiting to spectate a tournament.

-If you are considering a few days at the Open Championship at Royal Troon, the best place to stay for good quality accommodation would be Glasgow.
+If you are considering a Scottish golf trip to Royal Troon, the best place to stay for good quality accommodation would be Glasgow.
 The recommended way to travel is by Golflink train to Troon, it takes about 30 minutes.
-Troon station is very close to the golf course and by train you avoid all of the hassle of parking.
+Troon station is very close to the golf course and by train, you avoid all of the hassle of parking.

 This is the ninth championship to be hosted at this famous links located on a beautiful stretch of the Ayrshire coast.
 Troon is a traditional out-and-back course with deep rough interspersed with gorse and broom.
 Add in the prevailing westerly wind and accurate shot making is essential.

 The Club became Royal in its centenary year of 1978 and was the last of the royal clubs to receive this honour.
 Several famous architects have been associated with the development of the course with Alistair MacKenzie of Augusta fame among them.
 This is majestic links land with the back nine holes as demanding as any in championship golf.